Dream Design

 Mix it up!
 We are seeing a layering of varied textures and fun surprises everywhere in the fashion and design world right now.
 Metals are available in the widest variety, with choices like brushed nickel, polished chrome, brushed chrome, polished nickel, oil-rubbed bronze, brushed gold, polished brass, and antique bronze widely used and mixed.
 Texture upon texture is today’s norm.
 In clothing, a single outfit can include sleek leather, hammered jewelry, soft cashmere, and, as a surprise accessory, the glovelette.
 Bedding combinations are all about layering textures—crisp Egyptian cotton, quilted velvet, and faux feathered pillows can easily appear in one ensemble.
 How does a Toll Homeowner interpret these trends within their own luxurious home?

 First, toss the old adage that says a home has to have an all-is-one approach in terms of finishes.
 It’s simply not true today.
 Instead, select finishes that enhance and complement one another throughout your entire home.
-Featured in our Ralston model in Colorado’s Toll Brothers at Flatiron Meadows community, below are ten ideas to create unforgettable spaces with texture and finishes.
+Featured in Toll Brothers homes nationwide, below are ten ideas to create unforgettable spaces with texture and finishes.

 Greet your guests with a show-stopping entry